 Women and non-binary gender people who use drugs and survive multiple situations of violence and vulnerability find it difficult to enter or adhere to social healthcare networks.
 They are often excluded from specialized services, including the ones focused either on drugs or in gender-based violence.
 The lack of optimal alternatives, barriers to access, and institutional gaps exacerbate mechanisms of control, inequality, social injustice, and exclusion.
 Prejudice, stigma, and discrimination result in a systematic violation of their rights.

 Metzineres welcomes all those who feel identified by forming and adapting compassionate responses to complex and changing realities.
 Rather than creating an exhaustive and exclusive list, emphasis is placed on reaching those who experience multiple, simultaneous, and interconnected social variables that condition their existence.
-Among the almost 300 womxn who have already joined us, they experience: drug-related problems, homelessness, migratory experiences, LGTBIQ+, sex work and/or sex for survival, imprisonment, mental health disorders, functional diversity, among other realities.
+Among all the womxn who have already joined us, they experience: drug-related problems, homelessness, migratory experiences, LGTBIQ+, sex work and/or sex for survival, imprisonment, mental health disorders, functional diversity, among other realities.

 Since September 2020, the Metzineres premises have been recognized as a Specialized Intervention Service of the Government of Catalonia.
 The SIE-Raval has a multidisciplinary professional team made up of people with degrees in psychology, social work, social education, law, and employment.
 We are part of the Comprehensive Care and Recovery Resource Network in the process of recovering and repairing womxn who survive or have survived situations of gender-based violence, and their children.
 It also focuses on prevention, awareness, and community involvement.